 Some options for your third day:

 Explore more of the city.
 Rome has dozens of beautiful churches (many free to enter), neighbourhood markets, and quiet piazzas away from the tourist trail.
-The Aventine Hill has a famous keyhole view of St. Peter’s dome, and the Testaccio neighbourhood is brilliant for food.
+The Aventine Hill has a famous keyhole view of St. Peter’s dome (look up the Knights of Malta keyhole), and the Testaccio neighbourhood is brilliant for food.
 The Capitoline Museums (official site) are well worth a visit if you enjoy art and archaeology.
+For photographers: Pincian Hill above Piazza del Popolo and the Janiculum (Gianicolo) terrace above Trastevere are the two viewpoints we keep going back to.
+The Janiculum at sunset, with the dome of St. Peter’s catching the light, is one of the best free shots in the city.

 Take a day trip.
-Pompeii is about 2.5 hours from Rome by train, or you can take a guided day trip which handles the transport.
-The ancient Roman ruins preserved under volcanic ash are extraordinary.
+Pompeii is about 2 hours from Rome by train, or you can take a guided day trip which handles the transport.
+The ancient Roman ruins preserved under volcanic ash are unlike anywhere else you can visit.

 For more ideas, see our detailed itineraries for a day in Rome, 2 days in Rome, and 3 days in Rome.